anonutopia/docs.anonutopia.com/how-to/use-wallet.md

 ![Anonutopia Wallet - Profit](https://github.com/anonutopia/docs.anonutopia.com/blob/master/files/use-wallet/profit.png)

 The **Profit** page has the following elements:
-1. **Anote profit** - Here you can check how much you have earned by holding or reffering in different currencies, with total profit shown in EUR.
+1. **Anote profit** - Here you can check how much you have earned by holding or referring in different currencies, with total profit shown in EUR.
 2. **Referral Program** - The place to find your referral link.
 3. **Payouts** - Here you can transfer your profit to your wallet.
 <a name="founder"></a>